How To Run Tahoe-LAFS

 As with the WUI (and with all current interfaces to Tahoe-LAFS), you are responsible for remembering directory capabilities yourself.
 If you create a new directory and lose the capability to it, then you cannot access that directory ever again.

-You can access your Tahoe-LAFS grid via any SFTP or FTP client.
+You can access your Tahoe-LAFS grid via any SFTP client.
 See

-Tahoe-LAFS SFTP and FTP Frontends for how to set this up.
+Tahoe-LAFS SFTP Frontend for how to set this up.
 On most Unix

 platforms, you can also use SFTP to plug Tahoe-LAFS into your computer’s